-Determining the power of sphero-cylindrical lenses
+Determining the power of sphero-cylindrical lenses in a manual lensometer

 Neutralizing spherical and cylindrical components of a toric lens involves a completely different approach than you do for neutralizing the power of a spherical lens.

 With the help of a few tips, however, you can measure the power very fast and with accuracy.
-For that, you must pay key attention to the central orientation of the dots and clarity of lines and dots.
+For that, you must pay key attention to the central orientation of the dots and the clarity of lines and dots.

-Process of toric lens power measurement
+Process of toric lens power measurement in a manual lensometer

 Step 1 (finding the spherical power)